 Service to others has always been of particular importance to Erika, and she has volunteered for numerous nonprofit organizations including the Center for Native Ecosystems, The Park People, and TRU Community Care.
 She is excited to be working in a capacity where she can directly support the interests of those in her very own watershed.

 Dylan is the college intern for the Saint Vrain Creek Coalition.
-He is in the final year of his education at the University of Colorado at Boulder where he studies Geology and Environmental Biology.
+He has recently finished his education at the University of Colorado at Boulder where he studied Geology and Environmental Biology.
 Dylan’s experience in science and education began as the lead intern at the Outdoor Educational Laboratory School as part of the Jefferson County School District.
 There, he learned the importance of stewardship for our great state and community service for our neighbors.
 Further experience has been found working for local restaurants and ice cream shops where customer service has been a constant goal.
 Dylan is a third generation native Coloradan who is passionate about hiking 14er’s and spending Sundays watching Broncos games with his family.

-Dylan hopes to continue assisting efforts in remediation once graduated.
+Dylan hopes to continue assisting efforts in remediation now that he is graduated.
 He is particularly interested in geochemistry and geomicrobiology.
 It is his dream to cure the Rocky Mountains of damaging acid mine drainage generated by abandoned mines of Colorado’s history.
 Dylan hopes that when his job is done in remediation he might retire to owning an ice cream shop where he could continue bringing smiles to his community.